YLchen22/YLchen22.github.io/_pages/about.md

 I obtained my Bachelor's degree of Engineering, majoring in Industrial Engineering from UESTC in July, 2024 .
 Now I am using a gap year to do some research, and applying for a doctoral program starting from 2025 Fall.

-I am particularly interested in the theory and scientific application of machine learning!
+I am particularly interested in the data-centric methods, theory, and scientific application of machine learning!

 Research Interests
 ------